fedora-java/javapackages-bootstrap/README.md

 * `-launchersPath` specifies where executable binary launches should be installed (`/usr/bin`).

-* `-licencesPath` specifies where license files should be installed (`/usr/share/licenses`).
+* `-licensesPath` specifies where license files should be installed (`/usr/share/licenses`).